Users on camera

 Networking via Virtual Lobby

 InEvent offers networking options where participants can interact with other participants on a video call.
 Participants can also choose to access the call without a camera by clicking on the camera tab and choosing the Without Camera option.
-To see this option click here.
+To see this option, check out the Device configuration and system check article.

 • 1x1 meetings with other participants: In the Virtual Lobby, all attendees can meet with other attendees at the moment or schedule a meeting for later.
-To learn how to do these actions, check this article.
-It is also possible to set up 1:1 calls with other attendees straight from the sponsor's room during a live session.
-To learn how to do it, click here.
+To learn how to do these actions, check the Networking: instructions for participants article.

 • Group rooms: Attendees can create public or private group rooms at the Virtual Lobby.
 There, up to 17 people will be able to be on camera at the same time.
-To learn more about group rooms, click here.
+To learn more about group rooms, refer to the Networking: instruction for participants article.

 • Speed networking: With the Speed Networking tool, participants will be able to engage in 1x1 meetings randomly assigned in the Virtual Lobby.
-Click here to learn more.
+Check out the Speed Networking article to learn more.

 • Breakout rooms: You can have breakout rooms inside activities to leverage group work during online meetings.
 Once attendees join a breakout room, they will be able to be on camera along with other attendees.
-To learn more about breakout rooms, click here.
+Refer to the Breakout rooms article to learn more.

 Networking via Mobile App